trblwdreams/vcv_max_msp/README.md

 ## Installing the patches

 To install these patches, simply download and install them in the default library folder of Max/MSP.
 On mac OS X, it would typically be `~/Documents/Max\ 7/Library/`.
-Please check the

 > If Max is already started, it should usually pick up the new patches right away, but you may need to restart the application in some cases.